Why should I keep my photos online?

 But by using Dropbox, you can eliminate that headache.
 With the automatic camera uploads feature, you can set your phone or tablet to automatically back up photos and videos to your Dropbox account.
 The feature works its magic in the background, so just turn it on once for each device, and Dropbox will handle it from there.
 It also works for regular cameras.
 Just plug your camera or memory card into your computer, and the Dropbox app will upload your photos.
 Wherever you're pulling photos from, Dropbox will rename your files in the "yyyy-mm-dd hh.mm.ss" format, making it easy to find everything later.

 Any time you save an image on your computer or phone, Dropbox will immediately back it up to your online library.
 With the desktop app, your Dropbox folder includes your cloud files and appears on File Explorer for Windows or Finder for Mac, just like your other folders.
+You can also access these photos on any web browser or in the Dropbox mobile app.

 Any time you add to, remove from, or edit in this folder, these adjustments will then update in your Dropbox account and any device connected to it.
 You can choose which folders or subfolders to back up certain photos within and which photos you want available offline.